Latest Obol (OBOL) News Update

 1. Near-Perfect Transparency Rating (18 August 2025)

-Overview: Obol achieved a 38 out of 40 score in the Token Transparency Framework by Blockworks, ranking it among the industry's best for disclosures.
-The framework evaluates reporting on tokenomics, treasury, and governance.
-Obol's team emphasized transparency as a core priority since the OBOL token launch in May 2025.
+Overview: Obol achieved a 38 out of 40 score in the Token Transparency Framework by Blockworks, ranking it among the industry's best for disclosure and reporting.
+The project highlighted that transparency has been a core priority since the OBOL token's launch in May 2025.

 Conclusion